FernB/Project-2/README.md

 In general disease rates across all groups are decreasing over time.
 Of the Vaccine Preventable Diseases, Shingles has a constistant trend, whereas Influenza experiences distinctive spikes (2017 and 2019).
 2020 experienced a record low of infection rates across Australia

-Sexually Transmissable Infections have experienced increases over time, especially Chlamidia.
+Sexually Transmissable Infections have experienced increases over time, especially Chlamydia.
 However, in 2020 there was a marked decline infections.

 ### Question 4: How are the rates progressing over time?